redis/redis-om-python/README.md

 ## ✨ So How Do You Get RediSearch and RedisJSON?

-Some advanced features of Redis OM rely on core features from two source available Redis modules: [RediSearch](redisearch-url) and [RedisJSON](redis-json-url).
+Some advanced features of Redis OM rely on core features from two source available Redis modules: [RediSearch][redisearch-url] and [RedisJSON][redis-json-url].

-You can run these modules in your self-hosted Redis deployment, or you can use [Redis Enterprise](redis-enterprise-url), which includes both modules.
+You can run these modules in your self-hosted Redis deployment, or you can use [Redis Enterprise][redis-enterprise-url], which includes both modules.

 To learn more, read [our documentation](docs/redis_modules.md).